Home ยป mulch ยป Brown vs Black Mulch: Which Is Better for Garden?

 How Much Mulch Should You Use?

 Getting mulch depth right is where many gardens quietly succeed or struggle.
-A simple, consistent approach usually works better than overthinking it.
+A simple and consistent approach usually works better than overthinking it.

 What this improves: